DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/MGS Natlang/MGS Natlang.md

 ### IDE Support

-We have provided syntax colors for a variety of text editors an IDEs, but specifically for VSCode.
+We have provided syntax colors for a variety of text editors an IDEs, but particularly for Visual Studio Code.
 See: [[Syntax Colors]]

-A language server for VSCode is on the horizon, but will not be available soon.
+A language server for Visual Studio Code is on the horizon, but will not be available soon.

 ## In-Depth Info

 - [[MGS Natlang Structure]]
 - [[Block]]